CA-CST-SII/Software-Standards/Principles for Self-Taught Programmers.md

 But adding that method on a higher level interface would require that classes that does not have to dispose of resources to also implement that method unnecessarily.
 That would obviously lead to new potential bugs and more points of attention in the code.
 So keep the interfaces lean and with a specific behavior in mind.

 ### The Dependency Inversion Principle
 The principle states:

-A. High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+A. *High-level modules should not depend on low-level modules.
+Both should depend on abstractions.*
-B. Abstractions should not depend upon details.
-Details should depend upon abstractions.
+B. *Abstractions should not depend upon details.
+Details should depend upon abstractions.*

-The dependency inversion principle was also postulated by Robert C. Martin and described in several publications including the paper Object Oriented Design Quality Metrics: an analysis of dependencies, an article appearing in the C++ Report in May 1996 entitled The Dependency Inversion Principle, and the books Agile Software Development, Principles, Patterns, and Practices, and Agile Principles, Patterns, and Practices in C#.
+The dependency inversion principle was also postulated by Robert C. Martin and described in several publications including the paper *Object Oriented Design Quality Metrics: an analysis of dependencies*, an article appearing in the C++ Report in May 1996 entitled *The Dependency Inversion Principle*, and the books *Agile Software Development, Principles, Patterns, and Practices,* and *Agile Principles, Patterns, and Practices in C#*.

 This principle refers to a specific form of decoupling where conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are inverted (i.e. reversed) for the purpose of rendering high-level modules independent of the low-level module implementation details.